Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 ### Alexa accepted the command but it didn't seem to work
 1. Check the local listener output, it should show the received command and any error that was encountered
 2. To check the docker service logs run something like `docker logs alexa_chromecast --since=30m`, which shows the logs for the last 30 minutes
+3. If the command wasn't received then try restarting the service.
+Consider scheduling a daily restart if it's a common issue. e.g.
+`docker restart alexa_chromecast`